 4.22.4 Authorization of UAV flight

 The 5GS supports USS authorization of UAV flight.
 The authorization of UAV flight for the UE supporting UAS services can be performed using UUAA-SM procedure during the PDU session establishment procedure or during PDU session modification procedure.
-The UE may provide flight authorization information to the SMF if the authorization information is already available in the UAV.
+The UE supporting UAS services provides CAA-level UAV ID and if provided by upper layers, C2 aviation payload containing the flight authorization information to the network.

 Editor's note [ID_UAS, CR3135]: Details of the UAV flight authorization procedure will be specified once stage-2 normative text is available.